-We have made substantial capital investments to support our existing food operations and future growth opportunities.
-For example, in 2015 we completed a significant processing capacity expansion at our Horse Cave, Kentucky dressing facility to help meet demand for our dressing products, and in 2018 we will be expanding processing and warehousing capacity at Angelic to help meet anticipated growth of our sprouted grain bakery products.
-Based on our current plans and expectations, we believe our capital expenditures for 2018 could total approximately \$30 million .
-We anticipate we will be able to fund all of our capital needs in 2018 with cash generated from operations.
+We have made substantial capital investments to support our existing operations and future growth opportunities.
+For example, we recently expanded our warehousing capacity at Angelic to help meet anticipated growth in demand for our sprouted grain bakery products.
+Based on our current plans and expectations, we believe our capital expenditures for 2019 could total between \$60 and \$80 million, which includes a substantial investment for a frozen dinner roll capacity expansion project that we expect to complete in mid-2020.
+We anticipate we will be able to fund all of our capital needs in 2019 with cash generated from operations and cash on hand.

-Summary of 2017 Results
+Summary of 2018 Results

-Consolidated net sales reached a record \$1,202 million during 2017, increasing by 1% as compared to prior-year net sales of \$1,191 million, driven by higher retail net sales as partially offset by lower foodservice net sales.
-Foodservice net sales were unfavorably impacted by deflationary pricing and our targeted business rationalization efforts.
-Angelic was not material to our 2017 results.
+Consolidated net sales reached a record \$1,223 million during 2018, increasing by 2% as compared to prior-year net sales of \$1,202 million, with both the Retail and Foodservice segments contributing to this growth.